rust-unofficial/patterns/functional/generics-type-classes.md

 This is called **monomorphization**, where different types are created from **polymorphic** code.
-This special behavior requires `impl` blocks to specify generic parameters: different values for the generic type cause different types, and different types can have different `impl` blocks.
+This special behavior requires `impl` blocks to specify generic parameters.
+Different values for the generic type cause different types, and different types can have different `impl` blocks.

 In object-oriented languages, classes can inherit behavior from their parents.